Can Dogs Eat Cucumber? – Itsaboutdog

 • Do Not Combine with Dairy

 Most dogs do not consume dairy products.
-However, if your dog is in the minority that enjoys and can stomach dairy, ensure that you do not feed cucumbers and dairy products at close intervals.
+However, if your dog is in the minority and enjoys and can stomach dairy, ensure that you do not feed cucumbers and dairy products at close intervals.
 This may cause stomach upset.

 • Peels and Seeds